 Solution: Remove the fuel line, spray carburetor cleaner into the tube, and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
 Repeat as necessary.
 Replace the fuel line with a new line when you can’t remove the clog.

 Faulty Fuel Pump

 A mower uses a fuel pump when the carburetor is placed higher than the fuel tank.
 The fuel pump is needed to pump fuel from the fuel tank up to the carburetor.
 The pump can fail over time from old fuel sitting in the pump and deteriorating the pump components.

 Solution: To identify a failing fuel pump, first, inspect your vacuum fuel pump for cracks.
-If you see fuel outside of the fuel pump or cracks in pump, the pump will no longer being able to create the pressure needed to pump fuel.
+If you see fuel outside of the fuel pump or cracks in the pump, the pump will no longer be able to create the pressure needed to pump fuel.

 Using the fuel shut-off valve, if your mower has a valve, or pinch pliers to stop and start fuel flow will help you control fuel flow.
 Stop and start flow to make sure you are getting fuel to the pump.

 Once you verify your pump is getting fuel, check to make sure that fuel is being pumped out of the pump in a steady or pulsating flow by removing the fuel line from your carburetor and placing it in a container.

 Start your mower.
 The fuel pump is working correctly if a steady or pulsating flow of fuel is coming out of the fuel line.
 Replace a bad fuel pump.